 Wireless internet relies on radio frequencies (2.4GHz or 5GHz) to transfer data between a router and wirelessly connected technology.
-Devices have a built-in wireless adapter known as a Wi-Fi card, which receives radio waves and grants internet access.
+Devices have a built-in wireless adapter, a Wi-Fi card, which receives radio waves and grants internet access.
 A router serves as the access point, sending out radio frequencies via antennas and broadcasting them to the devices in your workspace.
 The devices’ wireless cards receive the signals and connect you to the internet.

 Wi-Fi devices use a set of standards to communicate with each other.
 Wireless LAN is classified under the Institute of Electrical and Electronics Engineers’ (IEEE) 802.11 standards.

 Most devices now adhere to 802.1ax, 802.11ac and 802.11n standards.
 However, the most cutting-edge Wi-Fi protocol is Wi-Fi 6, which relies on standard IEEE 802.11ax and is much faster than any previous iteration.

 While you might find a lot of articles that claim Ethernet is more secure than Wi-Fi, many of these are outdated.
 Wi-Fi is continually evolving, and there are more security protocols in place than ever to protect your devices against cyber threats.
 The two most recent Wi-Fi security protocols are:

 - WPA2: This protocol was created in 2004 as the first iteration of the Advanced Encryption Standard (AES).
 It’s so secure that the U.S. Government approved AES to protect its top-secret information.